Quinn Sypniewski: College career

-Sypniewski played college football at Colorado.
-He appeared in 55 games a school career record.
+After attending Johnston High School in Johnston, Iowa, Sypniewski played college football at the University of Colorado Boulder.
+He appeared in 55 games, a Buffaloes career record.
 He graduated in May 2005 with dual degrees in journalism and history.

 Professional career

-He was signed to a three-year contract after being drafted by the Ravens in the fifth round (166th overall) in the 2006 NFL Draft.
+He was signed to a three-year contract after being selected by the Ravens in the fifth round (166th overall) in the 2006 NFL draft.
 In his rookie season, Sypniewski saw action in all 16 games, primarily as a blocker.
 He finished the year with two catches for 15 yards.

 Due to injuries to Todd Heap and Daniel Wilcox, Sypniewski saw more action early in the 2007 season, with six receptions against the Cleveland Browns on September 30, and more against San Francisco on October 7.
 He finished the season with 34 receptions for 246 yards and one touchdown.

 On April 19, 2008, Sypniewski tore his ACL and suffered minor damage to other ligaments during an offseason workout.
 The injury occurred when he bumped into teammate Antwan Barnes, causing him to plant his leg awkwardly on the floor.
-He was placed on season-ending injured reserve on July 18.
+After having surgery, he was placed on season-ending injured reserve on July 18.

-Sypniewski was waived on February 17, 2010 after failing to pass a physical.
+Sypniewski was waived after the 2008 season, after failing to pass a physical.